radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 This value indicates the number of characters that must vary between the old password and the new password.
 This option requires enabling both “User must change password after reset” and “Require existing password in order to change password” in the Password Change section of the password policy.

+>[!note]
->**Note – This leverages the Damerau Levenshtein algorithm to determine the variation of characters between the old and new passwords.**
+>This leverages the Damerau Levenshtein algorithm to determine the variation of characters between the old and new passwords.

 ### Restrictions on Using Accountname or Username